Lightning-AI/pytorch-lightning/docs/source-app/workflows/add_web_ui/panel/basic.rst

     pn.panel("Hello **Panel ⚡** World").servable()

-Then, create a file named ``app.py`` with the following app content:
+Then, create a file named ``app.py`` with the following App content:

 .. code:: python